• Skip to primary navigation

 Below are step-by-step instructions on how to make chicken adobo:

-1. Heat vegetable oil in a medium-sized pan on medium heat.
-Cook sliced onions until translucent and softened.
+1. Sauté aromatics: Heat vegetable oil in a medium pan over medium heat.
+Cook the onions until softened.

-1. Bring to a boil, cover and then reduce to low-medium heat or a rolling simmer for 10 minutes.
+1. Simmer covered: Bring to a boil, then cover and reduce to low-medium heat.
+Maintain a steady simmer for 10 minutes.

-1. Remove the lid, flip the chicken over so it's skin side up.
+1. Flip chicken: Remove the lid and flip the chicken skin-side up.
 Cover and simmer for another 10 minutes.

 Pairing Suggestions